gfuller1/opentelemetry-specification/specification/metrics/semantic_conventions/metric-http.md

 key: `status`

-This is to match other non-http labels.
+In order to match other non-http labels `http` is omitted from the status label key.

-example:

-`status: OK`
+example: `status: OK`